 The next single, Life Is A Rollercoaster, released in 2000, was another big hit all across Europe, and Ronan’s career has seen no setbacks ever since.
-What’s more, the fact that at some point in life he looked equally like Chris Martin, David Beckham and Gary Barlow all mixed together didn’t stop him from developing and maintaining a unique style and charisma which contributed to his success as a judge on The X Factor and as a coach on The Voice all through his further career in TV music shows.
+What’s more, the fact that at some point in life he looked equally like Chris Martin, David Beckham and Gary Barlow all mixed together didn’t stop him from developing and maintaining a unique style and charisma which contributed to his success as a judge in The X Factor and a coach on The Voice through his further career in British TV music shows.

-It’s great talking to you, Ronan.
-I’ve been a fan of your music since I was a teenager.
+Ronan, I’ve been a fan of your music since I was a teenager.

 Oh, thank you so much, that’s pretty kind to hear!

-What achievement are you most proud of, at this stage in your career?
+What achievements are you most proud of?

-Well, it’s obviously my family – but away from my family and my career, I think longevity, sticking around, still being here and getting to be able to tour this month across the UK and go out to the festivals across Europe and still be doing this.
-I do different things in my career, I’m on a radio show, I’m on a TV show, but I don’t see myself as that guy.
+Well, it’s obviously my family – but away from my family and my career, I think longevity, sticking around, still being here and getting to be able to tour across the UK and go out to the festivals across Europe and still be doing this.
+I do different things in my career, I’m on a radio show, I’m on a TV show, but I don’t see myself as “that” guy.
 I mean, there are things that you learn to do along the way, and that’s another facet of what I do, but who I am as a person in my career is a singer and a performer, an artist on stage.
-That’s why I joined Boyzone, I wanted to perform and be on stage and sing, that’s what I always wanted to do, that’s what I want, that’s my heart and soul… that’s really everything to me.
+That’s why I joined Boyzone, I wanted to perform and be on stage and sing, that’s what I always wanted to do, that’s what I still want, that’s my heart and soul… that’s really everything to me.

-Which one of your songs are you most attached to, and why?
+Which one of your songs are you most attached to?

 I would say When You Say Nothing At All more than anything else because it was a huge milestone in my career.
-I was still in Boyzone at the time and it is the song that allows me to still do this after 30 years.
-And, you know, it’s a career record; when you look at certain artists, there is a song that stands out in their career: Bryan Adam is (Everything I Do) I Do It for You, Elton John is Candle in the Wind or Your Song.
-I mean, they’re not their only hits, they’ve got lots of other hits, but you will always find that one song is like their biggest hit, and these are the songs that have allowed artists to be recognisable, and I think When You Say Nothing At All is that song for me, so I’m very proud of that.
+I was still in Boyzone at the time and it is the song that has allowed me to still do this after 30 years.
+And, you know, it’s a career record; when you look at certain artists, there is a song that stands out in their career: Bryan Adam is (Everything I Do) I Do It for You, Elton John is Candle in The Wind or Your Song.
+I mean, they’re not their only hits, they’ve got lots of other hits, but you will always find that one song which is like their biggest hit, and these are the songs that have allowed artists to be recognisable, and I think When You Say Nothing At All is that song for me, so I’m very proud of that.

 I love it, I get a very proud feeling.
-These songs like When You Say Nothing At All ad Life Is A Rollercoaster have given me a career and allowed me to still be here some 25, 30 years later.
+These songs like When You Say Nothing At All and Life Is A Rollercoaster have given me a career and allowed me to still be here some 25, 30 years later.
 So yeah, when I hear these songs, they fill me with pride, to be honest with you.
 I mean, I feel very lucky to have them in my collection and yeah, pride is probably the best word.

 Oh, it’s very different!
-I mean, the 1990s was poptastic, it was crazy funny collared shirts, it was energy in costumes and outfits, it was pantomime on steroids.
+I mean, the 1990s were poptastic, it was crazy funny collared shirts, it was energy in costumes and outfits, it was pantomime on steroids.
 You know, that was the 1990s and it was just a brilliant, brilliant time.
 I think pop was alive and well and at its best in the 1990s and then it transitioned into something different.
-You know, we’ve influenced urban music and different places and genres, but for absolute pure and unadulterated classic pop music, the 1990s was the time.
+You know, we’ve influenced urban music and different places and genres, but for absolutely pure and unadulterated classic pop music, the 1990s was the time.

 Is there any substantial difference between Irish pop and British pop, in your opinion?

-Well, no, I think a lot of Irish pop music has been inspired by British pop music because Irish pop music came late to the game.
+Well, no, I think a lot of Irish pop music has been inspired by British pop music because Irish pop music came later to the game.
 We were influenced greatly by the pop music that was coming out of the UK, so to be honest I wouldn’t say there’s a huge difference.
-I think that we’re very much on a par, we say that we come from the same hymn sheet, haha.
+I think that we’re very much on par, we say that we come from the same hymn sheet, haha.

 What are the plans for the future?